GI-MAP Comprehensive Stool Test

 The GI MAP stool test requires 1 single stool sample.

 Adults and children 2 years and above.
 The child needs to be potty trained and out of nappies.
 The sample must not be contaminated with urine or fibres from nappies.
-Please note the reference ranges given digestive and inflammatory markers are for adults.
+Please note that the reference ranges given for digestive and inflammatory markers are for adults.

 Test your methylation genes and support any areas that are compromised.